Mt. Yangbew (Travel Guide): How to Get there, What to See

 What Else to Do

 Horseback riding can be done atop Mt Yangbew.
 The Yangbew Riders Association takes care of this.
-For an hour of ride, the fee is 300 pesos.
+For an hour of the ride, the fee is 300 pesos.
 This can be halved if one ought for 30 minutes only.
 For picture taking with the horses, the fee is 25 pesos.

 Horse riding atop Mt Yangbew, La Trinidad, Benguet